zengbing15/lumos_doc/docs/guides/buildTransactions.md

 )
 ```

 The <var>amount</var> parameter means the amount of SUDT tokens to be generated.
-The <var>capacity</var> parameter is an optional, and it means the amount of CKB capacity used for the generation.
-If <var>capacity</var> is not defined, the `sudt.issueToken` function will use 142 CKB (the minimal CKB capacity of a SUDT cell) to generate SUDT tokens.
+The <var>capacity</var> parameter is  optional, and it means the amount of CKB capacity used for the generation.
+If <var>capacity</var> is not defined, the `sudt.issueToken` function will use 142 CKB (the minimal CKB capacity of an SUDT cell) to generate SUDT tokens.

 Example: